Morphisms of pre-Calabi-Yau categories and morphisms of cyclic $A_{\infty}$-categories: Introduction

+The aim of this work is to have a better understanding of pre-Calabi-Yau morphisms as it is an intricate notion.
+The relation with notions of $A_{\infty}$-structures and $A_{\infty}$-morphisms give an other point of view and the possibility of using well-known results and constructions in the $A_{\infty}$-case to give an intuition in the pre-Calabi-Yau case.
+For example, this can be relevant to investigate the notion of homotopy of pre-Calabi-Yau morphisms which is not known for the moment.

 Let us briefly present the contents of the article.
 In Section \ref{not-conv}, we fix the notations and conventions we use in this paper and in Section \ref{A-cat}, we recall the notions related to $A_{\infty}$-categories.
-Section \ref{pcy-cat} is devoted to present the notion of discs and diagrams as well as the notion of pre-Calabi-Yau structures based on the necklace bracket introduced in \cite{ktv}, which is given as the commutator of a necklace product, and their link with $A_{\infty}$-structures in the case of a $\Hom$-finite graded quiver.
+Section \ref{pcy-cat} is devoted to present the notions of discs and diagrams, which are a rewriting of the graphical calculus presented in \cite{ktv}, as well as the notion of pre-Calabi-Yau structures.
+We also recall the link between pre-Calabi-Yau structures and $A_{\infty}$-structures in the case of a $\Hom$-finite graded quiver.
 We incidentally show that the necklace product for a graded quiver $\MA$ is in fact equivalent to the usual Gerstenhaber circle product on $\MA \oplus \MA^{*}[d-1]$ (see Proposition \ref{proposition:j-bracket}), which does not seem to have been observed in the literature so far.
-In Section \ref{pcy-morphisms}, we recall the definitions of pre-Calabi-Yau morphisms and of the category $pCY_d$ given in \cite{ktv}.
+In Section \ref{pcy-morphisms}, we recall the definitions of pre-Calabi-Yau morphisms and of the category $pCY_d$ given in \cite{ktv} and \cite{lv}.

 Section \ref{main section} is the core of the article.
-In Subsection \ref{strict case}, we prove that given $d$-pre-Calabi-Yau categories $\MA$ and $\MB$ and a strict $d$-pre-Calabi-Yau morphism $\MA\rightarrow\MB$, we can produce a cyclic $A_{\infty}$-structure on $\MA\oplus\MB^*[d-1]$ and a diagram of the form \eqref{eq:hat} whose arrows are cyclic strict $A_{\infty}$-morphisms.
-We summarize these results in Corollary \ref{coro:strict-case}.
-In Subsection \ref{general case}, we prove that given $d$-pre-Calabi-Yau categories $\MA$ and $\MB$ and any $d$-pre-Calabi-Yau morphism $\MA\rightarrow\MB$, we can produce an $A_{\infty}$-structure on $\MA\oplus\MB^*[d-1]$ and a diagram of the form \eqref{eq:hat} where the arrows are $A_{\infty}$-morphisms.
-Moreover, with an additional assumption on the pre-Calabi-Yau morphism $\MA\rightarrow\MB$, the $A_{\infty}$-structure on $\MA\oplus\MB^*[d-1]$ is almost cyclic.
-We summarize this in Corollary \ref{corollary:functors} in terms of functors.
+In Subsection \ref{mixed necklace}, we define a graded Lie algebra whose Maurer-Cartan elements induce $A_{\infty}$-structures on $A\oplus B^*[d-1]$.
+In Subsection \ref{strict case}, we prove Theorem \ref{thm:main-article-1} in the case of strict $d$-pre-Calabi-Yau morphisms.
+In that case, the resulting $A_{\infty}$-morphisms are strict and cyclic and the $A_{\infty}$-structure on $\MA\oplus\MB^*[d-1]$ is cyclic.
+Moreover, we prove in Corollary \ref{coro:strict-case} that those data define a functor between partial categories.
+In Subsection \ref{general case}, we prove Theorem \ref{thm:main-article-1} in the general case and show that with an additional assumption on the pre-Calabi-Yau morphism $\MA\rightarrow\MB$, the $A_{\infty}$-structure on $\MA\oplus\MB^*[d-1]$ is almost cyclic.
+We prove in Corollary \ref{corollary:functors} that this defines a functor between partial categories.